LunarLambda/libseven/README.md

 # Contributing

 Bug reports and pull requests are welcome!
-Feature requests are too but I make zero guarantees of anything being implemented.
+Feature requests are as well but as of now there are zero guarantees of anything.

-If you send a PR please try to follow the coding style of the project.\
+If you open a PR please try to follow the coding style of the project.
-If you don't I'll either nitpick at you or fix it myself and be grumpy about it.

-TODO: Coding style documentation.
-Possibly do clang-format.

 # License